Lancashire Cup (rugby union)

-The Lancashire Cup was an English Rugby Football Union competition founded in 1971.
-It was organized by the Lancashire Rugby Football Union and was open to all eligible clubs in the Lancashire region including a number of clubs in Cheshire and Merseyside.
-The men's competition was discontinued at the end of 2013 as there were not enough teams willing to participate in the cup (partly due to the increased demands of league rugby).
+The John Burgess Lancashire Cup is an English Rugby Football Union competition organised by the Lancashire Rugby Football Union and open to all eligible clubs in the Lancashire region including a number of clubs in Cheshire and Merseyside.
+The men's competition was discontinued at the end of 2013 as there were not enough teams willing to participate (partly due to the increased demands of league rugby) and subsequently reintroduced in 2021.

 History

 Despite the Lancashire RFU being established in 1881 and having the most successful county team in the country, club rugby union took a long time to catch on in Lancashire.
+While bitter rivals Yorkshire had an established county club competition (the Yorkshire Cup) from 1878, Lancashire did not have a similar sustained competition until 1971.
+This lack of competitive rugby perhaps contributing to Lancashire's smaller membership of clubs when compared to its counterpart.

+The Lancashire County Rugby Challenge Cup was first introduced in 1893-1894 season.
+As a consequence of the loss of clubs to Northern Union from 1895 onwards, the competition was withdrawn in 1897 and reintroduced in 1971.
+In 1997, the competition was renamed the John Burgess Lancashire Cup in honour of the former Lancashire and England Coach and RFU President.

-While bitter rivals Yorkshire had an established county club competition (the Yorkshire Cup) which had been running since 1878, Lancashire did not have a similar competition until 1971.
-This lack of competitive rugby meant that Lancashire had a smaller membership of clubs when compared to its counterpart.
-Some of the current clubs competing seem to be based outside of Lancashire, such as Liverpool St Helens and Waterloo, but when the Lancashire RFU was founded, places like Merseyside and Liverpool were part of the county, and these teams have retained their membership.
+Some of the current clubs competing appear to be based outside of Lancashire, such as Liverpool St Helens and Waterloo, but when the Lancashire RFU was founded, places like Merseyside and Liverpool were part of the county, and these teams have retained their membership.